 Kara Taylor is the Senior Laboratory Manager and has been with White Labs since 2009.
 She became interested in fermentation science while homebrewing during her days at Loyola Marymount University.
 She received a B.S. in Biology in 2009 and began employment at White Labs in San Diego as a yeast laboratory technician.
-Currently she resides as the Senior Laboratory Manager.
-She is a member of Master Brewers Association of Americas and the American Society of Brewing Chemists.
-Kara will be leading Saturday, March 28 “Advanced Yeast Lab” Boot Camp.
+Currently, she resides as the Senior Laboratory Manager.
+She is a member of the Master Brewers Association of Americas and the American Society of Brewing Chemists.
+Kara will be leading Saturday, November 6 “Advanced Yeast Lab” Boot Camp.